scott-abernethy/blaze-snmp/README.md

 An event-driven, asynchronous and non-blocking SNMP library for Java and Scala, for highly scalable and performant SNMP management of network devices.
 Blaze is currently a work in progress and not suitable for production systems.

-Blaze consists of
+Blaze consists of:
-1. Blaze IO - an SNMP manager with a focus on high scalability, with mass throughput and low latency.
+- Blaze IO - an SNMP manager with a focus on high scalability, with mass throughput and low latency.
-2. Blaze API - (Future) a high level API for Blaze IO and/or SNMP4J.
+- Blaze API - (Future) a high level API for Blaze IO and/or SNMP4J.

 Created by Scott Abernethy (github @scott-abernethy).